Polymer/old-docs-site/articles/unit-testing-elements.md

 	$ cd ..
 	$ wct

-The `wct` (web-component-tester) tool will run your tests in multiple browsers at once.
+The WCT (web-component-tester) tool will run your tests in multiple browsers at once.
 You should hopefully see something that looks like:

 <img src="change me" alt="Test runner displaying a single test passing for seed-element"/>